Empower Large Language Model to Perform Better on Industrial Domain-Specific Question Answering: Introduction

-Humans integrate domain-specific knowledge with domain-general knowledge through interactions \cite{penner1996interaction,siegler1989domain,li2014domain}.
+Humans integrate domain-specific knowledge with domain-general knowledge through interactions \cite{siegler1989domain,penner1996interaction,li2014domain}.
 For example, Penner \etaldot~\cite{penner1996interaction} conducted an experiment where children inferred factors affecting the sinking rates of objects.
 Initially, children believed weight alone determined sinking, but the experiment helped them understand the effects of object shape and material on sinking rates.
+This domain-specific knowledge was extracted and learned through interactive experiences with various objects, rather than being conveyed through formal, abstract rules.
 Inspired by this, we introduce a novel model interaction paradigm that bridges domain-general and domain-specific knowledge.
-Our approach involves fine-tuning a small language model, \ie, LLaMA~\cite{touvron2023llama}, using domain documentation to align it with domain-specific knowledge.
-At runtime, this fine-tuned model provides domain-specific knowledge to larger language models (LLMs).
+Our approach involves fine-tuning a smaller LLM, \ie, LLaMA~\cite{touvron2023llama}, using domain documentation to align it with domain-specific knowledge.
+At runtime, our fine-tuned model provides domain-specific knowledge to LLMs.
 This paradigm replaces traditional retrieval modules with the generation of domain-specific knowledge, enabling easy maintenance and privacy protection within the specific domain.

 In this paper, we focus on the cloud domain and specifically address question-answering (QA) tasks using our proposed model interaction paradigm.
-While LLMs have demonstrated their effectiveness in QA tasks, there is limited exploration and evaluation of LLMs in domain-specific QA tasks involving long-length answers.
-To facilitate research in this area, we introduce a novel cloud domain QA dataset called MSAQ\footnote{\url{https://github.com/keanudicap/MSQA}}.
-This dataset comprises questions and corresponding human-generated answers related to Microsoft products and IT technical problems.
-We believe that this benchmarking dataset will assist the research community in evaluating their model interaction strategies in domain-specific scenarios.
-Our evaluation results highlight the significant performance of our model interaction paradigm in generating answers enriched with domain-specific knowledge.
-Moreover, our approach outperforms commonly used retrieval-based methods, further affirming the efficacy of our proposed paradigm in domain-specific tasks.
+While LLMs have demonstrated their effectiveness in QA tasks, there is limited exploration and evaluation of LLMs in domain-specific QA tasks involving long-form answers.
+Our contributions are summarized as follows: